m-dylan-spencer/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

 Dr. Dylan Spencer is an assistant professor of criminology in the School of Psychology, Sociology, and Rural Studies at South Dakota State University.
+His research primarily focuses on conservation-related crime, with a keen interest in applying spatial and quantitative methodologies to address various aspects of this field.
+His areas of expertise encompass wildlife crime, illegal, unreported, and unregulated (IUU) fishing, evidence-based crime prevention, and the development of equitable and effective policing strategies.

-His primary research interest is the geography of crime.
-He applies this focus to other research areas such as wildlife crime, evidence-based crime prevention, and policing.
-As a quantitative researcher, Dr. Spencer works extensively with large datasets from a variety of agencies and organizations.
-His research has utilized a wide range of analytic techniques, both spatial and non-spatial.
+As a quantitative researcher, Dr. Spencer extensively works with large datasets sourced from diverse agencies and organizations.
+He employs a wide array of analytical techniques, both spatial and non-spatial, to derive insights and draw conclusions from these datasets.
+His research contributions not only shed light on the dynamics of conservation-related crime but also inform policy interventions aimed at mitigating its impacts.

+Through his interdisciplinary approach, Dr. Spencer seeks to bridge the gap between criminology and conservation science, contributing to a deeper understanding of the complex interactions between human behavior and environmental degradation.
+His work holds significant implications for wildlife conservation efforts and the sustainability of natural resources.